MSAT Program Curriculum & Sequence

 MSAT-512: Advanced Regional Anatomy and Neuroscience (6 Hours)

-This course provides the student with advanced instruction in regional anatomy and the structure and function of the central nervous system.
-Through guided dissections, the use of physical and software-based models, and simulations the student will learn to correlate joint structure to local, regional, and global function during human movement.
-Students will also demonstrate a conceptual knowledge of the concepts of neuroplasticity’s impact on rehabilitative and habilitative processes is a major outcome for successful course completion.
+This course provides students with advanced instruction in regional anatomy and the structure and function of the central nervous system.
+Through the use of anatomical models, and a human cadaver lab, students will learn to correlate join structure to local, regional, and global function during human movement.
+Students will also demonstrate knowledge of key concepts of nervous system structure and function as it relates to athletic training practice as well as neuroplasticity’s impact on rehabilitative processes.

 MSAT-550: Clinical Education I (2 Hours)